 Carl Philipp Emanuel Bach’s concertos, especially those for solo keyboard, are among his most progressive works, and they also played a significant role in the artistic reputation of the composer.
-The concertos span Bach’s entire creative career, beginning in 1733 with the Concerto in A Minor, Wq 1, and ending in 1788, the year of Bach’s death, with the Concerto in E-flat Major for Harpsichord and Fortepiano, Wq 47.
+The concertos span Bach’s entire creative career, beginning in 1733 with the Concerto in A Minor, Wq 1, and ending in 1788, the year of Bach’s death, with the Concerto in E-flat Major, Wq 47.
 The concertos reflect the varying professional and personal circumstances under which they were written.
 Thus the works from the student years in Leipzig and Frankfurt an der Oder clearly derive from the tradition of the collegia musica, in which Bach took an active part.
 The compositions of the middle period are influenced by his work as chamber musician at the Prussian court, while also reflecting the world of the private Berlin musical societies that began to spring up following the accession of Frederick the Great, and which developed into a central pillar of bourgeois musical life after the Seven Years’ War.
 The late concertos were composed for the concert-going public of Hamburg, where Bach served as civic music director for two decades.

 Fifty-two works are listed under the heading “Concerto” in the “Nachlaß-Verzeichnis” (NV 1790).1 All the entries call for “clavier” as the solo instrument, nearly always listing it before any alternative instruments.
 In two cases Bach writes solo parts for two keyboards and orchestra, and some concertos also exist in versions for other solo instruments, for example, two each for oboe and organ, and at least three each for flute and violoncello.